 How much does access to this resource cost?

 ResearchMatch is offered at no cost.
 To see the cost of other CTSI-CN resources, please visit SPARC Request.

 To register for ResearchMatch please visit: ResearchMatch for Researchers

 To request direct assistance or information regarding ResearchMatch, please register for a “Recruitment Strategy and Support" Consultation via SPARC Request.

 Who should I contact for more information?

-Please visit the CTSI-CN Faculty and Staff Directory to seek the faculty/staff member responsible for this resource.
+Please visit the CTSI-CN Faculty and Staff Directory and select the "Clinical Research Navigator" service area to find the person responsible for this resource.